 How to Apply

-Students interested in serving as a diversity advocate for their department need to complete the online application by April 15, 2018.
+Students interested in serving as a diversity advocate for their department should apply through the EGSAC online application, which is open from February 15 to March 24, 2018.
 Students must be enrolled for the entire upcoming academic year, 2018-2019, to be eligible.
-Students will be notified by May 15, 2018.
+Students will be notified by May 1, 2018.
 Any questions about the application process may be directed to Rhonda McElroy.

 2017-2018 Diversity Advocates